Trump wars with Bloomberg: Rivals go full New Yorker with epic bout of insults

 TRUMP, BLOOMBERG FIGHT HEATS UP

 Trump also compared Bloomberg's 2020 bid to former GOP rival Jeb Bush's once-highly touted presidential campaign: “Mini Mike Bloomberg is a LOSER who has money but can’t debate and has zero presence, you will see.
-He reminds me of a tiny version of Jeb “Low Energy” Bush, but Jeb has more political skill and has treated the Black community much better than Mini!”
+He reminds me of a tiny version of Jeb 'Low Energy' Bush, but Jeb has more political skill and has treated the Black community much better than Mini!”

 The post included a doctored photo of Bloomberg looking short.
 The president’s claim that Bloomberg is five feet and four inches is an exaggeration.
 According to reports, Bloomberg stands at about five feet, eight inches.
 Trump is six feet, three inches.